 If you are using insurance, your insurance must be verified and authorized before your visit or you will be charged our usual and customary fees, to be paid at the time of your visit.
 No changes to insurance payment arrangements will be accepted after your visit date.
 If you present vision/medical insurance that is out of state, or we don’t recognize, or cannot verify, we will be happy to see you, however, you will charged our usual and customary fees, to be paid before the visit.
 We will provide you with a statement you can then submit to your insurance company for reimbursement.

 We require patients to notify our office of a cancellation at least 24 hours prior to their appointment so that your time slot will be available to another patient.
 If we are not notified at least 24 hours before your scheduled time, you’ll be considered a no show and will be charged $50.
-We also reserve the right to not make any future appointments at our office.
+We also reserve the right to not make any future appointments for you at our office.